When in doubt, sit out

 Recovery

 Recovery from a concussion happens gradually.
 Most athletes benefit from a short period of rest, followed by a gradual return to normal activities with guidance from a medical professional.
 Recovery is different for every person, and symptoms may improve at different speeds.
+For some, that means a few days.
+For others, it can take several months.

 Early recovery